 Michael Beazley, senior policy advisor

 Mr. Beazley advises the mayor on a variety of forward-thinking proposals, policies, and management strategies, including regional water, criminal justice reform, and governmental cooperation.
 Mr. Beazley has served in leadership positions in government and public policy for more than 35 years.
 He has served as director and chairman of the Lucas County Board of Elections, Clerk of Toledo City Council, Lucas County administrator, and Oregon city administrator.
 He has also served in board leadership positions in many nonprofit organizations.

 David Mann, policy advisor

-Mr. Mann will advise the mayor on forward-thinking proposals, policies and management strategies, with an emphasis on economic and community development.
+Mr. Mann advises the mayor on forward-thinking proposals, policies and management strategies, with an emphasis on economic and community development.
 Mr. Mann has 13 years of experience supporting broad public policy initiatives, particularly in the areas of housing, real estate, economic development, and public infrastructure.
 He is president and chief executive officer of the Lucas County Land Bank, a quasi-public organization he helped to build in 2010 that has been repeatedly recognized as one of the best-performing land banks in the country.
 A native of Dayton, Ohio, he is a graduate of the University of Toledo College of Law, summa cum laude and a Toledo 20 Under 40 recipient.